Orange Collective

 The traditional answer was a technical writer chasing PRs in Linear.
 That model breaks at modern velocity.
 Engineering teams now ship multiple times a day.
 AI coding assistants are about to take the same teams from one PR per developer per week to ten.[9]
 No technical writer in the world keeps up with that flow rate, and most teams don't have one to begin with — docs maintenance is a tax paid by the founding engineer at 11pm.

-The cost compounds in three directions.
-Customer support tickets balloon when the docs lie.
+The cost shows up in three places.
+Support tickets balloon when the docs lie.
 Sales loses deals to demos that don't match the integration guide.
 And every coding agent grounding on stale docs recommends the wrong API call, the wrong product, or no product at all.
-The docs were always a moat.
-They are now an acquisition channel.[8]
+Docs used to be a retention surface.
+They're now an acquisition channel.[8]

 73%